 Beneficiaries of wealth handover are likely to be more familiar with what is now being referred to as “digital gold”.

 “I have seen a huge increase in the number of clients with digital assets such as cryptocurrencies.
 Our advice to them is to ensure that the details and passwords of their wallets are annexed to their will in order for their executors to be able to access those assets,” says Rajah.

-“There is still some uncertainly on the treatment of digital tokens under trusts.
+“There is still some uncertainty on the treatment of digital tokens under trusts.
 In the recent Court of Appeal decision, Quoine Pte Ltd v B2C2 Ltd SGCA(I) 2, the court left it open as to whether cryptocurrencies are capable of being held on trust.
 We look forward to further guidance from the Singapore courts on this issue.”

 Leow comments: “Some [UHNW clients] have also started looking at crypto assets.
 But this has raised a number of issues, ranging from how such assets should be held securely to how potential money laundering issues should be handled, and also how such assets should be taxed in various jurisdictions.”